vccw-team/wp-cli-vackup/README.md

 [![Build Status](https://travis-ci.org/vccw-team/wp-cli-vackup.svg?branch=master)](https://travis-ci.org/vccw-team/wp-cli-vackup)

 This is a WP-CLI based backup solution for WordPress.

-This command is friendly with aliases of the WP-CLI like following.
+You can create backups of the files and the DB, and restore the sites back from them.

+With the alias function of the WP CLI, this command helps you to reduce workload on managing multiple sites.

 ```
 $ wp @all vackup create
 ```

+See more about alias: https://make.wordpress.org/cli/handbook/config/#config-files

 ## Requires